jaspector

 Inspectors will be out within 48 business hours after the request, except footing inspections within 2 business hours.

-Typical inspection sequence: Foundation or footing, rough-in inspections by trade, framing, and final inspection; additional drainage, driveway, flood, or other inspections as required by permit type.
+Typical sequence: Foundation or footing, rough-in inspections by trade, framing, and final inspection; additional drainage, driveway, flood, or other inspections as required by permit type.

-Do I need a building permit in Indianapolis, IN?
+01 Do I need a building permit in Indianapolis, IN?

 Permits are commonly required for Improvement Location, Structural, Drainage, Driveway, Electrical, Wrecking, Plumbing, HVAC, and Flood work.
 Remodeling requires a permit unless specifically exempt.

-How much does a building permit cost in Indianapolis, IN?
+02 How much does a building permit cost in Indianapolis, IN?

+Building permit fees in Indianapolis, IN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $32.00 application fee in addition to permit fees.
 Fees are calculated as: Mixed flat and square-foot based fees depending on permit type.
 Plan check fee: Structural plan review fee is $85.00 for 1,000 square feet or less, plus $21.00 per 500 square feet over 1,000 square feet.

-How do I apply for a building permit in Indianapolis, IN?
+03 How do I apply for a building permit in Indianapolis, IN?

-1. Confirm permit type from Indianapolis residential development guidance and identify whether the project needs Improvement Location, Structural, Drainage, Driveway, Flood, Electrical, Plumbing, HVAC, or Wrecking approvals.
+To apply for a building permit in Indianapolis, IN, follow these steps: 1.
+Confirm permit type from Indianapolis residential development guidance and identify whether the project needs Improvement Location, Structural, Drainage, Driveway, Flood, Electrical, Plumbing, HVAC, or Wrecking approvals.
 2. Prepare the required site plan, plans, and supporting documents including residential plan checklist, site plan, foundation plan, floor plan, framing plan, elevations, sections, details, and engineered truss data when applicable.
 3. Submit through Accela Citizen Access or in person with the Department of Business and Neighborhood Services.
 4. Staff reviews the application for code and zoning compliance.
 Comments are made available online in the Accela portal.
 5. Pay the application, permit, and plan review fees.
 6. Receive approvals from each required division, then obtain the issued permit.
 7. Post the released plans at the site, schedule inspections, complete required inspections, and submit the certificate of completion and compliance where required.

-How long does it take to get a building permit in Indianapolis, IN?
+04 How long does it take to get a building permit in Indianapolis, IN?

-What work is exempt from building permits in Indianapolis, IN?
+05 What work is exempt from building permits in Indianapolis, IN?

-How do I schedule a building inspection in Indianapolis, IN?
+06 How do I schedule a building inspection in Indianapolis, IN?

-Inspections can be scheduled via: Automated inspection line at 317-327-5525, Questions at 317-327-8938, BNS.ConstructionServices@indy.gov, Accela portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Indianapolis, IN via: Automated inspection line at 317-327-5525, Questions at 317-327-8938, BNS.ConstructionServices@indy.gov, Accela portal.
 Inspectors will be out within 48 business hours after the request, except footing inspections within 2 business hours..